bofei5675/Algorithm-in-Java/README.md

 * Heap sort Implemented
 * Stability of a sorting algorithm read this [post](https://stackoverflow.com/questions/1517793/what-is-stability-in-sorting-algorithms-and-why-is-it-important)
 * Linear time sort O(n)
   * Counting sort - required previous knowledge the range of array
   * Bucket sort - Review for the random variable.
 Assume the uniform distribution.
 Proof by **Linearity of Expectation**
 * Patience sort - find minimum number of ascending subsequence from an array.
 Implement by the priority queue.
+* LC 791; Bucket sort for string - 1) create a bucket with 26 characters counts; 2) add char that are in bucket and original string, and clear that slot to 0; 3) Add characters in original string but not in sorted pattern into string; 4) Return the string.
 ### Hash Table
 * LC 560 Store the cumulative sum and number of appearance